hpcuantwerpen/UAntwerpen-easyconfigs/g/GPAW/README.md

 distribution, and in both cases both without libvdwxc using the Intel FFTW wrappers for MKL, and with libvdwxc but then using FFTW3 itself (as libvdwxc requires that library anyway).
 The versions without libvdwxc have the `-MKLFFTW` suffix.

+### 2020a toolchains - GPAW 20.1.0

+* We checked our way of working with the EasyConfig files in the EasyBuilders repository as these are developed by people from the institute that also develops GPAW.
+* There has been a change in the setup procedure.
+Instead of specifying `--customize` one now needs to set the environment variable `GPAW_CONFIG`.
+* There are also big changes in the installed files.
+In the `bin` directory, the `gpaw-python` binary does no longer exist (the one that had Python embedded as a library and also linked to the MPI libraries).
+And GPAW is now also completely packages as an egg, so `lib/python3.8/site-packages/gpaw' does no longer exist.
+We took the sanity check tests from the EasyBuilders recipes for GPAW 20.1.0.
+* Note that we did try building with pip as in the EasyBuilders recipe but this did not work as GPAW tried to linke to blas by adding `-lblas` to the link command line which is the wrong BLAS library.
+* It is not clear why the patch file `GPAW-20.1.0-Wrap-pragma-omp-simd-in-ifdef-_OPENMP-blocks.patch` is needed (taken from the EasyBuilders recipes) as the compilation goes fine without the patch.

 ## Checking the build result